-Earlier this month, HMRC issued internal guidance which initially proposed that certain compensation payments (eg early termination payments and dilapidations payments) would be treated as consideration for the supply of services (thereby attracting VAT) with effect from 1 February.
-HMRC confirmed this week that the target date has now been pushed back to 1 March and that any changes would not be retrospective (previously they had proposed tracking back to all settlement made during the previous 4 years).
+In January 2021, HMRC issued internal guidance which initially proposed that certain compensation payments (eg early termination payments and dilapidations payments) would be treated as consideration for the supply of services (thereby attracting VAT) with effect from 1 February.
+HMRC confirmed that the target date was pushed back to 1 March and that any changes would not be retrospective (previously they had proposed tracking back to all settlement made during the previous 4 years).

 Pending official guidance being issued, the current guidance brief states (rather unhelpfully) that business can choose whether it wishes to treat such payments as consideration attracting VAT or, to treat it as not attracting VAT if it previously treated such fees as outside the scope.
 In the meantime, we understand that HMRC is obtaining counsel’s opinion so they are presumably expecting a challenge if they decide to treat dilapidations payments as attracting VAT.

 The basis of HMRC’s case is that such dilapidations payments (made in lieu of the tenant’s failure to comply with the repairing covenants) are simply another part of the consideration paid for the tenant being entitled to occupy the property, in that a landlord would presumably be able to charge a higher rent in the absence of a tenant repairing covenant.
 This is in line with the way in which ‘wear and tear’ payments have been treated in car hire cases.
 We will know more about HMRC’s intended approach in the next few weeks.